-Recently, Max Goldberg from livingmaxwell.com wrote up a fantastic article on why we should be choosing organic almonds.
+Max Goldberg from livingmaxwell.com wrote up a fantastic article on why we should be choosing organic almonds.
 Organic ingredients has always been a founding principle of JEM Organics and something we never have been, and never will be, willing to compromise on.
-While our almonds are no longer considered "raw" (due to the outbreaks of salmonella); we do still purchase all of our nuts raw.
-We then soak them in water with pink himalayan salt for 24 hours.
-Then, we dehydrate them using convectional heat to the point where studies have shown salmonella cannot survive.
-However, we do not roast to preserve as much of the nutritional value as possible.
+Every nut used is USDA Certified Organic and then soaked in water with pink Himalayan salt for 24 hours.
+Next, the nuts are dehydrate using convectional heat.
+However, we do not roast so that every nutrient is preserved.

-Because your health and the health of our planet is our #1 priority, JEM's CEO, Jen Moore, is always staying up to date on all things organic and will continue to make sure all of JEM's products are safe, healthy, and delicious.
+Because your health and the health of our planet is our #1 priority, JEM's CEO, Jim Bednark, is always staying up to date on all things organic and will continue to make sure all of JEM's products are safe, healthy and ridiculously delicious.

 May 29, 2018